AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 Find the container ID of the mongo container with `docker ps` and then run `docker exec -it <container-id> /bin/bash` to get a terminal within the container.
 From there you can run `mongosh` to connect to the database.

-Alternatively, you an download [mongosh](https://www.mongodb.com/try/download/shell) and connect directly as:
+Alternatively, you can download [mongosh](https://www.mongodb.com/try/download/shell) and connect directly as:

 ```
 mongosh "mongodb://127.0.0.1:27017/dpdmongo?directConnection=true&serverSelectionTimeoutMS=2000&appName=mongosh+2.3.8"